-Tokenism: The policy of making only a perfunctory effort or symbolic gesture toward the accomplishment of a goal, such as racial integration; the practice of hiring or appointing a token number of people from underrepresented groups in order to deflect criticism or comply with affirmative action rules.
+Tokenism: The policy or practice of making only a perfunctory effort or symbolic gesture toward the accomplishment of a goal, such as racial integration; i.e. the practice of hiring or appointing a token number of people from underrepresented groups in order to deflect criticism or comply with affirmative action rules.

 Tolerance: Acceptance and open-mindedness to different practices, attitudes, and cultures; does not necessarily mean agreement with differences.

 Transgender: An umbrella term for people whose gender identity and/or gender expression differs from what is typically associated with the sex they were assigned at birth.
 People under the transgender umbrella may describe themselves using one or more of a wide variety of terms – including transgender.
 Being transgender does not imply any specific sexual orientation.
 Therefore, transgender people may identify as straight, gay, lesbian, bisexual, etc.[xxxi]